-Planning permission will normally be approved, providing:
+1. Planning permission will normally be approved, providing:

-i.
-It would contribute positively to the quality of the natural environment of Kingston Parish whilst having due regard to Natural England's standing advice for protected species, and not be detrimental to the biodiversity of the area.
+- It would contribute positively to the quality of the natural environment of Kingston Parish whilst having due regard to Natural England's standing advice for protected species, and not be detrimental to the biodiversity of the area; - ii.
+It plans for any future climate change effects and works in harmony with the environment to conserve natural resources;

-- ii.
-It plans for any future climate change effects and works in harmony with the environment to conserve natural resources. - iii.
-It does not entail any loss of trees or hedgerow, ancient or otherwise, that contribute to local amenity; and incorporates tree planting, in particular native species in context with the local landscape character, as an integral part of any development proposals. - iv.
-It does not have a detrimental effect on any water bodies, through waste management, or contribute to any pollution; water, air, noise, light or odour. - v.
-It does not impinge, either directly or indirectly, on the Site of Nature Conservation Importance (SNCI) of the Ferring Rife and Meadows (Site Ar12) or its boundaries with Ferring or East Preston Civil Parishes, and including any SNCI's that may be designated in the future. - vi.
-The development is for essential utility infrastructure, the need for which clearly outweighs the harm or loss, and no reasonable alternative site is available.
+- iii.
+It does not entail any loss of trees or hedgerow, ancient or otherwise, that contribute to local amenity; and incorporates tree planting, in particular native species in context with the local landscape character, as an integral part of any development proposals, where possible; - iv.
+It does not have a detrimental effect on any water bodies, through waste management, or contribute to any pollution; water, air, noise, light or odour; and - v.
+It does not impinge, either directly or indirectly, on the Site of Nature Conservation Importance (SNCI) of the Ferring Rife and Meadows (Site Ar12) or its boundaries with Ferring or East Preston Civil Parishes, and including any SNCI's that may be designated in the future.

+2. Development for essential utility infrastructure will normally be approved, providing the need for which clearly outweighs the harm or loss, and no reasonable alternative site is available.